btobolaski/jekyll-handlebars/README.md

 Make a directory for handlebars templates `_assets/templates`.
 All of your templates should end with `.template`.
 You'll also have to manually include [the handlebars runtime][1] ([direct link][2]) in your layouts.
-You'll also have to manually include each template in your layout.
-They end up in `/assets/templates/<name>.js`.
-Be sure to include the runtime first or the template won't work.
+After the runtime, include the liquid tag for your template.
+If your template is `example.template` the liquid tag will be `{% template example %}`.

 ## Improvements

 1. Include Handlebars to not force people to manually manage dependencies
-2. Add liquid tags for templates so people don't need to manually add templates to layouts
+2. Add a md5 hash of the contents to the name for cache busting.
 3. Find a way to drop the dependency on node.js, to make it easier to setup

 [1]:http://handlebarsjs.com